ajwills72/rmip/docs/teacher_notes.md

 ## EASTER BREAK

-There is a now a four-week hiatus for Easter Vacation.
+There is a now a three-week hiatus for Easter Vacation.
 The module is paused, and no support is available; questions must be held over until the beginning of term.

 <a name="10"></a>